KamogeloMosia/Doctors-Site/README.md

    ```

 This will build the site and deploy it to the `gh-pages` branch, which GitHub Pages will serve.

+### Custom Domain (Optional)

+To use a custom domain:
+1. Update the CNAME file in the public directory with your domain
+2. Configure your DNS settings as described in GitHub Pages documentation

 ## Technologies Used